elliotfontaine/gmtk-2025-submission/README.md

-# ♻️ The Circle of Life
+# ♻️ Circle of Life

 This game was developed during the **GTMK Game Jam 2025** using the **Godot** game engine.